bhch/django-jsonform/docs/fields-and-widgets.rst

     so that you can identify which model is requesting the file upload.

     See :ref:`Handling file uploads` for more details.

+.. attribute:: file_handler
+    :type: str

+    .. versionadded:: 2.11

+    (Optional) Provide a the url of the view for handling file uploads.
+See :ref:`document on uploading files <file url>` for usage.

 Usage: